SurlyMae/jekyll-now/_posts/2019-04-05-what-is-a-restful-api.md

      3. Self-descriptive messages
         - Each message must include enough information to describe how to process the message

-REST often uses HTTP protocol, but doesn't have to
+REST often uses HTTP protocol, but doesn't have to.

 What is http protocol?

 1. A protocol that allows fetching of resources